HamzaMalikProjects/EEBOT-Autonomous-Robot-Navigation-System/README.md

 ## 🚀 Summary
 Autonomous robot engineered to navigate a guided course using sensors, motor control, and decision-making algorithms.
 Powered by the Freescale HCS12 and NXP CodeWarrior, the system integrates timers, interrupts, and control loops for precise and reliable performance.

+---
+© 2025 Hamza Malik.
+All rights reserved!